evilsocket/sg1/README.md

 ## Contribute

 0) Read the code, love the code, fix the code.
+1) Check `The Plan` section of this README and see what you can do.
-1) Grep for `TODO` and see how you can help.
+2) Grep for `TODO` and see how you can help.
-2) Implement a new module ( see `modules/raw.go` for very basic example or `modules/aes.go` for complete one ).
+3) Implement a new module ( see `modules/raw.go` for very basic example or `modules/aes.go` for complete one ).
-3) Implement a new channel ( see `channels/*.go` ).
+4) Implement a new channel ( see `channels/*.go` ).
+5) Write tests because I'm a lazy s--t.

 ## Examples

 **Important Note**

-In case it is not obvious as I think, in the following examples you will always see 127.0.0.1, but that can be any ip, the tool is tunnelling data locally as a PoC but it also works among different computers on any network (as shown by one of the pictures).
+In the following examples you will always see 127.0.0.1, but that can be any ip, the tool is tunnelling data locally as a PoC but it also works among different computers on any network (as shown by one of the pictures).

 --